Koala rescue: 1 orphaned joey, and her species' fight for survival | DW | 30.11.2020

 Read more: Australia's koalas threatened by deforestation and bushfires

-In recent months, the state's government coalition has come close to splitting over environmental regulations to increase the range of protected koala habitat, as well as an amendment to allow property owners to clear 25 meters of forest on either side of boundary fences as a fire break.
+In recent months, the state's governing coalition has come close to splitting over environmental regulations to increase the range of protected koala habitat, as well as an amendment to allow property owners to clear 25 meters of forest on either side of boundary fences as a firebreak.

-According to analysis by WWF Australia, the latter could — if all landowners decided to act on the amendment — put 12,000 hectares of koala habitat at risk.
+According to analysis by WWF Australia, the latter could — if all landowners were to act on the amendment — put 12,000 hectares of koala habitat at risk.

-Wild, meanwhile, is working to get the public firmly on the koalas' side of this fraught political debate.
+Wild is working to get the public firmly on the koalas' side in this fraught political debate.

 "The only hope is to make people care," he says.
 His social media campaigns and his book, The 99th Koala, which chronicles his experiences on Kangaroo Island, are an attempt to do just that.
 And Joey Kai plays a starring role.